gfifgfifofich/Engine/README.md

 - Lighting
 - physics (springs, struts, ropes)
 - CPU Particle system (up to 500k particles at 60FPS on my pc)
+- All sorts of functions for UI.
-- Neural network class for no reason, ~Easy to use Scene class that can store all sorts of data about a scene.
+- Neural network class for no reason.
+Scene class that can store all sorts of data about a scene.
 (For now can only use already implemented objects, like quads, polygons, particles, textures etc.)
 Scene redactor preview:
 ![github3](https://github.com/gfifgfifofich/Engine/blob/main/opengltry2/Textures/Redactor%20preview%20.png)